 You can read my posts here and here on tips to stay healthy.
 When you have so much to do and you are not feeling well, your stress levels can definitely go up!
 Plus, you don’t want to be making your food while you are ill and possibly causing your guests to become ill as well.

 6. Avoid the stores and shop online for your gifts.

 Here is an easy way for you to shop without leaving your home.
 Navigating traffic, circling the parking lot three times to find a spot, and elbowing your way through crowds can definitely increase your blood pressure and your stress levels!
 If you would like thoughtful gift ideas for hostesses, co-workers, family, friends, and loved ones, I can help you.
 Feel free to email me.

 7. Relax and take time to be with your company.

 You’ve spent time planning, cooking, cleaning, and preparing for your company to arrive.
 Instead of stressing about whether there is enough apple pie when you have two other desserts, enjoy quality time with the guests you have.
 This may be the last time you will see them for a couple of months–or longer.

 What is the main cause of your holiday stress?
 Please share in the comments.

-In addition, if you have found this article to be helpful, please use the buttons on the left-hand side to share it on social media!
+In addition, if you have found this article to be helpful, please use the buttons below to share this article on social media.
+Thank you!